bsplku/ISL_RSA_DigitObject_Visual/README.md

 - Run the code in order following the comments in the notebook.

   - 01_Training and validation of the CNN model for digit and object recognition.ipynb
-    - Training and validation of the CNN model for digit and object recognition using sample data.
+    - Training and validation of the CNN model for digit and object recognition using sample data with Tensorflow library.

   - 02-1_Activation Maximization.ipynb
-    - Trained CNN model visualization using activation maximization method [5].
+    - Trained CNN model visualization using activation maximization method [5] with Tensorflow library.

   - 02-2_t-SNE of CNN.ipynb
-    - t-SNE embeddings [6] of trained CNN model visualization using sample data.
+    - t-SNE embeddings [6] of trained CNN model visualization using sample data with Tensorflow library.
       ![Github_t-SNE](https://user-images.githubusercontent.com/39120886/129602384-984b3553-d409-434a-9bb8-a0a01fb57e65.png)

   - 03_MVPA_Neural_RDMs.ipynb